googleapis/repo-automation-bots/packages/monitoring-system/README.md

 #### (Option 1) Cloud Logging: Logs-based metrics only

 Logs-based metrics are one of the sources from which the Monitoring System collects data.
-You can view these metrics directly in Cloud Logging as well in the [repo-automation-bots GCP Project](https://pantheon.corp.google.com/logs/query?project=repo-automation-bots&folder=true&organizationId=true&query=%0A). _Note: You will need access to this project in order to view the logs_
+You can view these metrics directly in Cloud Logging as well in the [repo-automation-bots GCP Project](https://pantheon.corp.google.com/logs/query?project=repo-automation-bots&folder=true&organizationId=true&query=%0A).

+> :warning: You will need access to this project in order to view the logs

 For more information on which metrics are emitted via logs, refer to the [gcf-utils documentation](https://github.com/googleapis/repo-automation-bots/tree/master/packages/gcf-utils).